 Visiting Assistant Professor of Law

-Professor Rushin's research focuses on issues in criminal law, criminal procedure, information privacy, and policing.
-He is currently writing a book, The Answer to Police Misconduct (Cambridge University Press), that uses a range of empirical methods to examine the Justice Department’s implementation of structural reform litigation in American police departments.
-Professor Rushin’s work has also appeared or is forthcoming in the Minnesota Law Review (job talk), the Fordham Law Review, the Brooklyn Law Review, the California Law Review, and the Federal Sentencing Reporter, among other journals.
+Professor Rushin's research focuses on issues in criminal law, criminal procedure, evidence, information privacy, and constitutional law.
+He is currently writing a book, The Answer to Police Misconduct (in contract with the Cambridge University Press), that uses a range of empirical methods to examine the Justice Department’s implementation of structural reform litigation in American police departments.
+Professor Rushin’s work has also recently appeared in the Minnesota Law Review and the Fordham Law Review, among other journals.

 Professor Rushin has the received numerous teaching awards.
 At Illinois, he has been recognized as a “Teacher Ranked as Excellent” by the Center for Innovation in Teaching and Learning.
 At Berkeley, Professor Rushin received the Outstanding Graduate Student Instructor Award.

 Various national media outlets have discussed or cited his work, including NPR, TIME, the National Law Journal, the New Scientist, and the Oakland Tribune.
 Most recently, he appeared on the nationally televised HBO news series VICE to discuss his work on police surveillance.
 Prominent civil rights and criminal justice organizations, including the International Association of Chiefs of Police, the Brotherhood of Police Officers, the Brady Center to Prevent Gun Violence, and the NAACP Legal Defense Fund, have cited his work in court filings and public reports.